About Romania Self Drive 5 - The Grand Tour

 ** We recommend breaking your journey here as you may well have chosen to spend this morning exploring the villages of Maramures, particularly if you took the Vaser Valley Forest Railway on Day 9.

 After breakfast drive across country to Reghin and then down to Targa Mures for a short visit including the City hall, cathedral and impressive Cultural Palace.
-Lunch could be in town, e.g. Tempo Guest House and Restaurant or in one of the villages along the way south through the hills to Sighisoara.
+Lunch could be in town, e.g. Hungarian Restaurant (at guest house Tempo) or in one of the villages along the way south through the hills to Sighisoara.

 ** you may choose a slightly different route from Cluj, travelling south to visit the impressive Salt Mines at Turda before driving east to Targa Mures.

 Sighisoara, the most beautiful mediaeval city of Romania, where you will certainly enjoy its atmosphere, its mysterious corners and narrow streets.
 Note: Sighisoara Festival of Medieval Arts and Crafts is held on the last weekend of July, a mediaeval festival featuring troubadour music, costume parades, street entertainers and handicraft displays, open-air concerts and mediaeval ceremonies.